Superradiant growth anomaly magnification in evolution of vector bosonic condensates bounded by a Kerr black hole with near-horizon reflection: Hydrogenic spectrum for vector bosonic condensates and Proca equation in Kerr spacetime

+with $U(...)$ the confluent hypergeometric function of the second kind; for integer values of $\n_0\geq l+1$, it becomes the Laguerre polynomials appearing in the non-relativistic solution \eqref{hr}, which once more suggests the hydrogenic features.
+Here we omitted possible coefficient in the solution, which is ready to be eliminated by matching to other pieces in the procedure.

-For the region near the outer horizon, we define the rescaled coordinate $z\equiv ({r-r_+})/({r_+-r_-})$.
-In Eq.~\eqref{eq:originalR}, we can ignore the terms that contain $(r-\hat{r}_{\pm})$ in the denominator and identify $A_{ \pm}$ as $2P_{+}^2$ because we are considering the near region and the \(M\mu \ll 1\) approximation.
-Therefore, the leading-order radial equation of the near region is
+For the region near the outer horizon, we define the rescaled coordinate $z\equiv ({r-r_+})/({r_+-r_-})$, representing distance from the outer horizon in unit of $(r_+-r_-)$, and mapping the inner, outer horizon and spatial infinity to $z=-1,0,\infty$.
+In Eq.~\eqref{eq:originalR}, we can ignore the terms that contain $(r-\hat{r}_{\pm})$ in the denominator and identify $A_{ \pm}$ as $2P_{+}^2$ in the small $\a$ approximation.
+Hence the leading-order radial equation of the near region is